Jeffrey Lord: Political commentator

 In July 2010, after Shirley Sherrod stated that one of her relatives had been lynched in the 1940s, Lord wrote an article in The American Spectator pointing out the man in question had actually been beaten to death by police officers.
 Lord questioned Sherrod's "veracity and credibility".
 He faced substantial criticism as a result, including criticism from other contributors to American Spectator.

 In August 2011, Lord wrote an article in The American Spectator criticizing Texas Republican Congressman Ron Paul and the views of some of his supporters.
 The article sparked considerable debate within the conservative movement.

 In March 2016, during a Super Tuesday election night on CNN, an argument ensued for several minutes between Lord and a CNN contributor, Van Jones, about Lord's defense of Donald Trump.
 The argument came about when a fellow contributor, conservative commentator S. E. Cupp, accused Trump of "crazy, dog whistle policy proposals", that she believed he had made to attract prejudiced voters, and because Trump had hesitated to disavow KKK leader David Duke in a CNN interview the previous weekend.
 Lord responded that the KKK many decades earlier had supported Democrats, so the KKK was therefore left wing.
 He accused those who raised these worries of dividing Americans by race.
 Van Jones questioned the relevance of the first point and declared the second point "absurd,” as Democrats at the time were conservative and Republicans liberal.
 Lord responded that "history matters" and claimed that Democrats continue to divide citizens by race today and that doing so is "morally wrong".

 In April 2017, on a CNN discussion program hosted by Don Lemon and featuring three other panelists including CNN commentator Symone Sanders, Lord maintained, as he had on an earlier CNN program, that President Donald Trump was the "Martin Luther King" of health care, explicitly comparing and equating Trump tactics to King tactics.
 This infuriated both Lemon and Sanders.
 Lemon ended the program after a few more minutes of discussion.

-CNN fired Lord on August 10, 2017, after he tweeted "Sieg Heil!" to Angelo Carusone, president of Media Matters for America, suggesting Carusone was a fascist.
+CNN dismissed Lord on August 10, 2017, after he tweeted "Sieg Heil!" to Angelo Carusone, president of Media Matters for America, suggesting Carusone was a fascist.
 CNN subsequently filled Lord's role as a pro-Trump contributor with Missouri politician Ed Martin.
+Lord's firing was criticized by journalists, commentators, and Republican operatives Bill Maher, Steve Bannon, Roger Stone, Sean Hannity, Joseph Wulfsohn, and John Micek.